rtthomas/ReactContactLite/README.md

 - `ResponsiveTable.js` switches from the column header and rows form to one where each entity is displayed one field label and value per row; in this display the table is not sortable
 - `ResponsiveFoirm.js` switches from displaying the field labels to the left of the values to displaying them above the fields

-## Configuration and Deployment
+### Configuration and Deployment

 At this time the project does not include any CI/CD capabilities.

-***The following instructions probably lack some required details.
-As such they reflect that this was a learning experience.***
+***The following instructions probably lack some required details, reflecting that this was a learning experience on AWS.***

 Below are the steps necessary to configure and deploy the application, assuming an AWS subscription has already been created.
 They combine provision of the required AWS services, and the installation and configuration of the application code.
 They assume some familiarity with the AWS ecosystem.